Library Partners

-Sustaining diamond open publishing in Australia and Aotearoa New Zealand
+Sustaining diamond open publishing in Australia and Aotearoa New Zealand.

-400–500 Projected articles across the portfolio in 2026
+400–500 Projected articles across the OAPA portfolio in 2026.

-2 High-performing Scopus-ranked journals in the current portfolio
+2 High-performing Scopus-ranked journals in the current portfolio.

 Investment case

-Why OAPA is investable
+Why OAPA is a strong infrastructure partner.

 A live publishing portfolio

-Diamond open model
+Diamond open access

-Mission-led model
+Mission-led reinvestment

-What the partnership funds
+What partnership funds

 Publishing platform and hosting